Is it possible to know the truth without challenging it first?

-But conventional thought is not conventional wisdom.
-For me I think that there has to be a reason that we are all here, to accomplish something, and that there is a reason why we have the ability to reason, be creative, and make moral decisions.
+But the conventional thought is not conventional wisdom.
+For me, I think that there has to be a reason that we are all here, to accomplish something and that there is a reason why we have the ability to reason, be creative, and make moral decisions.
 Test away, and when you can prove God exists or doesn’t exist I will listen with an open mind.

 Still Seeking The Truth